Subject Source: Art & Architecture Thesaurus

-Scope and Content note This collection is comprised of the single volume scrapbook of Walter G. Heacock.
-The scrapbook is largely composed of postcards of Quaker Meeting Houses that Heacock collected, along with typed descriptions of the meeting house featured in each postcard.
-The majority of postcards are from Pennsylvania and New Jersey, though there are a few from other states and Canada.
+Overview Walter G. Heacock's scrapbook is largely comprised of postcards of Quaker meeting houses collected by Heacock, along with typed descriptions of the meeting house featured in each postcard.
+The majority of the postcards are from Pennsylvania and New Jersey, though there are a few from other states and Canada.
 The volume also includes newspaper clippings related to Quakers and Quaker history.

 Overview Lucy T. Shoe Meritt (1906- 2003) was an acclaimed archaeologist, scholar, teacher and editor who received her B.A, M.A, and Ph.D degrees from Bryn Mawr.
 During her life time, Shoe Meritt taught at Mount Holyoke College and the University of Texas at Austin, was a fellow at the American Academy of Rome, and served as the Editor of Publications for the American School of Classical Studies in Athens.
 Additionally, she was a member of the Institute for Advanced Study and the American Institute of...